vane/prosecco/README.md

 ## Description

-Simple NLP engine that can produce list of features from text based on provided condtions.
+Simple text data parser that can extract parts of text based on provided conditons.

 ## Install